 After what felt like an eternity, I was helped to my feet.
 Everyone was beaming at me.
 Auntie, grinning ear to ear, was hugging me up close and whispering now we got to git ya baptized baby girl.
 Now we got to git ya baptized.

-“Yes Lord… I know Lord… Thank you Lord…” Preacher prayed while still on his knees.
-His voice just loud enough so everyone could hear he was still conversing with Jesus.
+“Yes, Lord… I know Lord… Thank you, Lord…” Preacher prayed while still on his knees.
+His voice was just loud enough so everyone could hear he was still conversing with Jesus.

 What if hell really is between your ears, right here, right now?
 What then?